-1. After their academic performance has been evaluated, students will be informed of their grades within three weeks after the completion of lectures via the website and the bulletin board, etc.
+1. After their academic performance has been evaluated, students will be informed of the result within three weeks after the completion of lectures via the graduate school website and the bulletin board, etc.

-Grades can be checked at the automatic certificate issuing machine on the first floor of the NAIST Library.
+Academic performance can be checked via the automatic certificate issuing machine on the first floor of the NAIST Library.